mutanabbi/chewy/README.md

         echo "# X-Chewy-Version: 1.0" >> $i \
       done

-Note we just added *comment* lines to the end of CMake-files
+Note we just added __comment__ lines to the end of CMake-files, so they don't affect a code

 And one extra tag, describing dependent files, for a complex module: